I-44 & SR 43 S.

 Over a mile long, this historic district features close to 150 historic homes built between 1870 and 1940 in a variety of styles including Queen Anne, Periodic Revival, and Bungalow.

-Located in Joplin, Missourie, it was the location where the robbing gang called Barrow, consisting of the two most notorious robbers Bonnie Parker and Clyde Barrow, hid after a series of robberies in the year 1933 and escaped after 10 days when the Police raided the place.
+Located in Joplin, Missourie, this was the apartment where a gang of robbers, called Barrow, hid after a series of robberies in the year 1933 and escaped after 10 days when the Police raided the place.
+The gang included two of the most notorious robbers of all time, Bonnie Parker and Clyde Barrow.
 They were later caught using traces left in the apartment and stolen merchandise was retrieved.
 The property was listed on the National Register of Historic Places in the year 2009.
 It is currently rented out as a residence.

 Carousel Park consists of amusement rides, two 18 hole miniature golf courses, batting cages, go karts, bumper boats, an arcade and indoor and outdoor party areas.